Sharing the Gospel: A Call to Conversion

 With this in mind, two simple questions can be helpful: “Which person are you?” and “Which person do you want to be?”
 These questions can reveal where someone thinks they are in terms of their relationship with Christ as well as potential obstacles that may prevent them from going deeper.
 Then, at some point, ask them specifically, “Do you want to make Jesus the center of your life?” or some similar question.

 If they do want to make Jesus the center of their lives, we should encourage them to either go back to confession or, if they are not Catholic, to be baptized or received into the Church.
-For friendship with Christ is covenantal, meaning it is ecclesial Outside of my life Part of my life Center of my life and sacramental involving the family of God, the Church, and the Church’s liturgy.
+For friendship with Christ is covenantal, meaning it is ecclesial and sacramental, involving the family of God, the Church, and the Church’s liturgy.
 But even right now, they can express their desire to commit their lives to Christ by praying a simple prayer like the one below or a spontaneous prayer of their own:

 "Take Lord, and receive all my liberty, my memory, my understanding, and my entire will, all that I have and possess.
 You have given all to me.
 To you, O Lord, I return it.
 All is Yours, dispose of it wholly according to Your will.
 Give me Your love and Your grace, for this is enough for me." – St. Ignatius of Loyola